-- Be sure to pull the fabric backward after finished sewing.
-If you pull the fabric toward side or forward, the presser foot pin may be damaged. - If thread is tangled on the presser foot, remove the entangled thread, and then raise the presser foot lever to remove the presser foot.
-If the presser foot is raised while entangled with thread, the presser foot may be damaged. - Press the "Start/Stop" button to stop sewing when you are finished, and raise the presser foot and needle to remove the fabric by pulling it back.
+- 1 The needle should not touch the center bar - If the presser foot is raised to its highest level, the needle may strike the presser foot. - Press the "Start/Stop" button to stop sewing when you are finished, and raise the presser foot and needle to remove the fabric by pulling it back.